"jcr:94dd318c-9605-4914-8fd3-af6c016ad069" (String)

 We asked some of our current doctoral students to describe a typical day in their lives at the Frankfurt School.
 Here is what they said:

 "On a typical day, I get up at 7:30 am.
 I check my emails, do in-door sports, and have breakfast.
 I leave home around 9:15 am and learn German on the underground.
-At school, I continue working where I stopped yesterday.
+At school, I resume working where I stopped yesterday.
 As a third-year student I have finished my coursework, so I fully focus on my research.
-My favourite part of the day is the lunch break when I meet my school mates.
-Today in the afternoon, I attended the regular reading group lead by Professor Falko Fecht on the topic of banking and financial intermediations."

 My favourite part of the day is the lunch break when I meet my schoolmates.
 Today in the afternoon, I attended the regular reading group lead by Prof. Dr. Falko Fecht on the topic of banking and financial intermediations."